littlebirdjp/floating-top-link/readme.txt

 == Description ==

 A simple plugin adding a link button to the top of a page.
-The design of a link button is based on the Material Design guideline.
+The design of a link button is based on [Material design guidelines](https://material.io/guidelines/).

 == Installation ==